mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 - Having to keep up with the fast evolving landscape of libraries, frameworks and best practices.
 - Lots of glue code is required to get backend data to the browser and hooked up to data displaying components.
 - As backends evolve, the internal applications need to evolve with them with minimal amount of maintenance required.
 - These applications typically don't undergo the same quality assurance processes as the external application.
-- ...?

-- it is not focused on frontend
-- it is difficult to keep up with the fast evolving landscape of frameworks, libraries and best practices
-- lots of glue code is required to display the data
-- it serves multiple stakeholders with varying needs

 Like any application, there are multiple points of failure that can lead to a sub-optimal user experience for end users (generally operations, finance, marketing teams).
 Since these don't go through rigorous quality assurance, failure chances are usually higher.